Ensono/stacks-webapp-template/packages/scaffolding-cli/templates/src/csr/README.md

 [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ```
-Note: To avoid running the CSR in localhost CORS issues we can run the SSR app in the background and use API_BASE env point to http://localhost:3000
+Note: To avoid running the CSR in localhost CORS issues we can run the SSR app in the background and use MENU_API_URL env point to http://localhost:3000
 ```

 The page will reload if you make edits.<br /> You will also see any lint errors